MORE BUYING GUIDES

 If you want to generate vlogs (video blogs) on the road that are of professional quality, the Sony ZV-1 is an excellent improvement to filming with your smartphone.
 It is a very portable device with capabilities suitable for professional photography and videography.
 Even if you do not intend to make vlogs, the ZV-1 basic kit is an excellent camera.
 On the other hand, the vlogger accessory kit transforms into its own complete mobile video production studio.

 The biggest drawback here is that the camera has a sensor that is on the smaller side.
-It has a camera sensor that is somewhat bigger than that found in most smartphones and produces photographs that are superior to those produced by your smartphone.
+But on the other hand, it has a camera sensor that is somewhat bigger than that found in most smartphones and produces photographs that are superior to those produced by your smartphone.

 If you are interested in purchasing a camera with a bigger sensor, you may do it for a price that is not significantly more than that of other cameras.
 However, vloggers will not find a better option than the ZV-1.

 Connectivity options include Wi-Fi and Bluetooth, the camera’s resolution is 20.1 megapixels, and the maximum sensitivity setting is 25600.
-The optical zoom range is 24-70 millimetres.
+The optical zoom range is 24-70mm.

 Panasonic LUMIX DMC-ZS100K